syrte/syrte.github.io-jekyll/_pages/about.md

 ---
 permalink: /
-title: "Home"
-excerpt: "Home"
+title: "Zhaozhou Li (李昭洲, Zhao-Zhou Li)"
+excerpt: "Zhaozhou Li (李昭洲, Zhao-Zhou Li)"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Zhaozhou Li (李昭洲, Zhao-Zhou Li)

 Structure formation has been a central topic of astrophysics in last several decades.